Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ### Models

-From here I was able to move on to my blog and review models.
+From here I was able to move on to my blog / review and order enquiry models.
 The first step was to create the app and model, create a few json fixtures for 3 blog categories, migrate the model changes and load the fixture.
 This was all successful with no issues as shown below:
 - insert image of blog admin
+As this model foundation was in place, I decided to complete the review and order enquiry models as this was more key for the e-commerce product I've been building.
+The blog will be a future implementation.

 Next I moved on to create the review model, form and views inside the products app.
 Using features already established using the main site, my thought process was to build a basic model and use the User model in the products view to build a review model using if statements to make sure the user was logged in or a super user:
 - insert image of review_view